-It is also possible that increased investor attention or visibility can promote optimism in share prices when agents differ in opinion and there are limits to arbitrage.
-This is feasible when optimistic investors can buy but only a few pessimists are able to sell due to short-sale constraints.
-For this reason, stocks with low institutional share ownership (due to short-sale constraints) are more likely to under react to bad news and over react to good news.
-As described in section 3.6 we measure good news according to a 52-week high price.
+&lt;sup>22 It is also possible that increased investor attention or visibility can promote optimism in share prices when agents differ in opinion and there are limits to arbitrage.
+For this reason, stocks with high short-sale constraints are more likely to under react to bad news and over react to good news.
+Following George and